The Best Name Game Ice Breaker

 - Optional challenge – See if anyone in the class can volunteer to name everyone.
 Give them a small treat if they can.

-** Social Distancing Options
+** Social Distancing Options for a name game icebreaker

 - Play at desks facing the front without a ball.
 Have everyone stand in front of their desk.
 Instead of a ball students play, throwing an imaginary pass or “passing the snap.”
 Or students could do a specific action and then pass it on.